StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 2
+an instrumental. medium with a lively accordion harmony, tuba and other stringed instruments. playful, cheerful, happy, joyful and animated. someone playing a melody on a synthesizer in the mid- to higher register.
+A tambourine is playing a short melody on top in a higher key.
+This song may be playing in a meditation session.

 [Go to Prompt 1](#prompt1)

 ![Bass 2 Waveform](iterations1/bass_2_waveform_spectrogram.png)